samiemostafavi/autoran/README.md

 # OAI Python API

 This section is related to a Python library provided in this repository which is called `oai-py`.
-Instead of running the docker commands manually on the radio hosts, you can write a Python script from anywhere accessible through the network and run the radio access network or the core network.
+Instead of running the docker commands manually on the radio hosts, you can write a Python script from anywhere accessible through the network and run the radio access network or the core network remotely and automatic.

 - [How to start an End-to-End SDR-based LTE network using OAI-py](docs/LTE-oaipy.md)